ArjanSchouten/HtmlMinifier/README.md

 [Research](http://www.nngroup.com/articles/response-times-3-important-limits/) has shown that the response time of a website is incredibly important.
 You should return a response within a second!

 ## Why should you use a/this html minifier?!
 Html Minification can be extremely powerfull and can reduce the size of you're website drastically!
 This Html Minifier should be runned only once!
 It will minify you're templates so it's a one time process.
-During every request the Html Minifier isn't using  unneeded resources (also because of a defered service provider). **Finally there is no overhead, only advantages for you and your user!**
+During every request the Html Minifier isn't using  unneeded resources (also because of a defered service provider). **Finally there is no overhead, only advantages for you and your users!**

 ## Installation (Couldn't be easier!)
 Let composer do the hard work for us!